 Home page for Business English Dictionary This is an exciting new monolingual dictionary of 35,000 business-related words, phrases and meanings designed to be used by business students and anyone using or encountering English in their work.
 Select "Business English" from the list of dictionaries at the top of any page on Cambridge Dictionaries Online to search this dictionary.
 Favourite Entries English Dictionary The English dictionary is based on WordNet 1.7.1 (Copyright © 2001 by Princeton University.
 All rights reserved).
 It contains around 150 thousand terms with examples, synonyms, antonyms, and related words.
 To use the dictionary, you may search using the search box above or you may browse the word listings by letter of the alphabet below: Other Terms

 Pathfinders This guide is designed for anyone who is looking for the origin of words and/or phrases, also called etymology (these terms will be used interchangeably in this pathfinder).
 Both print-based and Web-based sources are included.
 Internet Sources | Searching for Etymology | Print Resources Internet Sources In general, web sites on word and phrase origins are good, but not comprehensive: most of them are question services of a sort, and the answers are posted on the site.
-Brewer's Dictionary of Phrase and Fable From the 1894 work of the same name; this is extensively cross-referenced, and excellent for phrases which have their roots in literature or mythology.
-The Phrase Finder Use this site to find English phrases and sayings related to a particular word, learn the meaning of a phrase, or determine the origin of a phrase.
-Searching for Etymology Print Resources The Oxford English Dictionary 2nd edition: Oxford University Press, 1995.
+Some of these archives can be quite large, and not necessarily organized by anything more than date of posting; if you're looking for something specific, use the find function on your browser (this will be a button in Netscape; in Internet Explorer, it's under the "edit" pull-down menu).